Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 No crowds in Algonquin Park

-There weren’t crowds.
-In fact we only saw ONE other skier all day.
 We did see a couple of rangers on snowmobiles – one taking a group of Canada Goose folks (the people that make some of the warmest winter parkas on the planet) around and another ranger, Kirk, who kindly groomed the trails just ahead of our arrival.
-He also gave us the lowdown on the park as he’s worked in it for over three decades.
+He also gave us the lowdown on Algonquin Park as he’s worked in it for over three decades.

-But why should you drive to a deserted park in the middle of nowhere in the winter?
+Why should you drive to a deserted park in the middle of nowhere in the winter?

 John and Ranger Kirk just outside the hut on the Pinetree Loop